DORAEMON: Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation: Experiments

-\paragraph{Implement Details and Evaluation Metrics} The action space includes a \texttt{stop} action, a \texttt{move\_forward} action where the distance parameter is sampled from the continuous range $[0.5\text{m}, 1.7\text{m}]$, and a \texttt{rotate} action.
-We adopt standard metrics to evaluate navigation performance: Success Rate (SR), the percentage of episodes where the agent successfully stops near a target object; Success weighted by Path Length (SPL), defined as $\frac{1}{N}\sum_{i=1}^{N}S_i\frac{l_i}{\max(p_i, l_i)}$, rewarding both success and efficiency; and our proposed Area Overlap Redundancy Index (AORI) (Equation~\eqref{eq:aori}), which quantifies navigation intelligence by penalizing redundant exploration (lower is better).
+\paragraph{Implement Details and Evaluation Metrics} The action space includes \texttt{stop}, \texttt{move\_forward} where the distance parameter is sampled from the continuous range $[0.5\text{m}, 1.7\text{m}]$, and \texttt{rotate}.
+We adopt standard metrics to evaluate navigation performance: Success Rate (SR), the percentage of episodes where the agent successfully stops near a target object; Success weighted by Path Length (SPL), defined as $\frac{1}{N}\sum_{i=1}^{N}S_i\frac{l_i}{\max(p_i, l_i)}$, rewarding both success and efficiency; and our proposed Area Overlap Redundancy Index (AORI) (Equation~\eqref{eq:aori}), which quantifies navigation by penalizing redundant exploration (lower is better).
 More information is set in the Appendix~\ref{app:setup_structured}.

-\paragraph{Baselines} We compare DORAEMON against several state-of-the-art object navigation methods on the HM3Dv2\cite{yadav2023habitatmatterport3dsemanticsdataset}, HM3Dv1\cite{ramakrishnan2021hm3d}, and MP3D\cite{chang2017matterport3dlearningrgbddata}.
-Our main comparison focuses on End-to-End Vision-Language Model (VLM) approaches \cite{nasiriany2024pivotiterativevisualprompting,goetting2024end}.
-Beyond these direct End-to-End counterparts, we also consider a broader set of recent methods for non-End-to-End object navigation methods.
+\paragraph{Baselines} We compare DORAEMON against several state-of-the-art navigation methods on the HM3Dv2, HM3Dv1, and MP3D.
+Our main comparison focuses on end-to-end approaches.
+Beyond these direct end-to-end counterparts, we also consider a broader set of recent methods for non-end-to-end object navigation methods.
 More baseline details are set in the Appendix~\ref{app:basline}.